qiaonishi/qiaonishi.github.io/_pages/research.md

 Work in Progress
 =====
-* "Video Content Analysis to Understand Consumer Behavior", with Jeffrey Inman, Meheli Basu and
+* "Video Content Analysis to Understand Consumer Behavior", with Jeffrey Inman, Meheli Basu and Subhabrata Bhattacharya
 * "Strategies of Multi-homing Individual Vendors on Platform", with Esther Gal-Or
 * "Platform Monetization and Innovation Ecosystem Inequality: a Natural Experiment on Goodreads", with Kai Zhu